Log in

 5. ensure that the group’s governance framework is relevant to each subsidiary, contemplating, among other factors:-

-1. a delineation of the rights and roles of the parent;
+1. delineation of the rights and roles of the parent;

 2. the delegation of certain responsibilities of the governing body of the subsidiary, subject to reporting and information-sharing requirements, to a parent governing body;